Snowstorm causing airline schedule disruptions and delayed flight departures

 2. Slashing Operational Costs

-Automation significantly cuts the manual workload tied to disruption management.
+Automation significantly cuts the manual workload tied to flight disruption management.
 Airlines report up to a 40% reduction in staff workload during disruptions, allowing valuable human resources to focus on complex tasks that truly need a personal touch.

 3. Safeguarding Revenue